nick-prater/newstead-pre-school/content/policies/disciplinary.md

 4. The employee may be accompanied at the meeting by a work colleague or a trade union representative.

-5. The warning will be placed on the employee.s personnel file.
+5. The warning will be placed on the employee's personnel file.
 After a period of six months, if no further disciplinary action has been found necessary and the minor breach has been resolved, the warning will expire.

 # Written warnings #

-1. If the infringement is regarded as more serious, or the employee.s work or conduct are considered unsatisfactory after they have received a formal verbal warning and after a period has elapsed in which the employee has had time to remedy their work or conduct, a disciplinary meeting conducted by the manager will be held.
+1. If the infringement is regarded as more serious, or the employee's work or conduct are considered unsatisfactory after they have received a formal verbal warning and after a period has elapsed in which the employee has had time to remedy their work or conduct, a disciplinary meeting conducted by the manager will be held.

 2. The employee will be informed of the nature of the complaint and such evidence as may exist, and will be given an opportunity to respond.
 The employee will be told of the decision and given a letter of confirmation within 10 working days of the disciplinary meeting.
 The written confirmation will state: